-If you tick "Yes"
+If you tick "Yes" to both questions

 - If you're eligible to vote and not already in the Register, Elections Canada will accept this as your request to be added.

-- When it's time to vote, you'll receive a personalized voter information card that tells you when, where and ways to vote.
+- When it's time to vote, you'll receive a personalized voter information card that tells you when, where and the ways to vote.
 You'll be all set!

 If you tick "No" to one or both questions (or do not make a choice)

 - The CRA won't give your information to Elections Canada.

 - Elections Canada won’t remove your information from the Register if it is already there.